vijiekambaram/IOTWorkshop/HOL step-by-step - Big data and visualization.md

 6. Click on +Add reference input and Select Blob Storage
 7. Enter Input alias as blob-input
 8. Click on Select Blob storage from your subscriptions
 9. Select the right Storage Account, Container, path pattern where the reference data resides.
-Click on Save
+Click on Save.
+Path Pattern as  iotreferencedata/device_reference_data.json

     ![Select Storage Account](media/exercise4_9.png)